Riley-Py/UWaterloo-Work/PSYCH 207/U1 - History, Methods, Paradigms/Influences on the Study of Cognition.md

 	- Recognizes individual differences in genetics, but also recognizes human nature's changeable aspects
 	- People are who they are due to previous learning
 		- This learning is through **mental association** of two ideas
-		- Locke stated that two different ideas
+		- Locke stated that two different ideas can become joined in the mind due to being present to the individual at the same time
+	- Environment plays a role in determining abilities
+- **Nativism**: Suggests that some cognitive functions come build in